 Plates and Screws Fixation

 During this surgical procedure, Dr. Okoroha will reposition the broken bone ends and use special screws or metal plates to hold the bone fragments in place.
 These plates and screws are usually left in the bone but can be removed after fracture healing is complete if they cause any irritation.

 The placement of pins may also be considered to hold the fracture in position.
 They often cause irritation in the skin at the site of insertion and must be removed once the fracture heals.

 Percutaneous Elastic Intramedullary Nailing of the Clavicle

 This is a newer and less invasive procedure with fewer complications.
 It is considered as a safe method for fixation of displaced clavicle fractures in adolescents and athletes as it allows rapid healing and faster return to sports.
 Dr. Okoroha performs this procedure under fluoroscopic guidance.
 A small 1 cm skin incision is made near the sternoclavicular joint.
 A hole is then drilled in the anterior cortex and an elastic nail is inserted into the medullary canal of the clavicle.
 The nail is then passed on to reach the fracture site.
 A second operation to remove the nail will be performed after 2-3 months.

 You are at a greater risk of complications during and after clavicle fracture surgery if you have diabetes, are elderly and use tobacco products.
 In addition to the risks that occur with any major surgery, certain specific risks of clavicle fracture surgery include difficulty in bone healing, lung injury, and irritation caused by hardware.

-If you have experienced a clavicle fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you have experienced a clavicle fracture, please contact Dr. Kelechi Okoroha, orthopedic shoulder specialist treating patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.